 - Immediately enroll the child on the intended parents’ insurance plan.

-- Apply for a Social Security number for the child.
+- Intended Parents apply for a Social Security number for the child.